Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Experiments Results

 \subsection{Experimental Setup}

-\textbf{Setup \& Methods:} We use the Residual U-Net~\cite{zhang2018ResUnet} as network architecture and Adam optimizer.
+All experiments use the Residual U-Net~\cite{zhang2018ResUnet} as backbone, Adam optimizer, and \(\alpha \!=\!
+0.8\) for our weighted loss function.
 We linearly scale the learning rate from 0 to \(10^{-3}\) over 50 communication rounds, keep it constant until communication round 150, and then linearly decay it.
-We set \(\tau=58\) (equivalent to 1 epoch for the largest database, ATLAS), \(E=300\) (or 300 epochs for centralised training), and use a batch size of 8.
+We set \(\tau\!=\!58\) (equivalent to 1 epoch for the largest database, ATLAS), \(E\!=\!300\) (or 300 epochs for centralised training), and batch size of 8.
 The Dice score on the validation set is reported after the last epoch.
-For our federated experiments, both the standard FedAvg algorithm \cite{McMahan2017fedavg} and, separately, FedBN \cite{li2021fedbn} (to keep client-specific BN layers) are used.
-As discussed in Section \ref{sec:UnifiedModelTraining}, in addition to BN, our experiments investigate the impact of alternative feature normalization methods that do not rely on client-specific normalization layers: Group Norm (GN) \cite{wu2018group}, Instance Norm (IN) \cite{ulyanov2016instance} and the NF \cite{zhuang2024fedwon} technique.
+For FL, we study the effect of feature normalisation methods, assessing BN when all its parameters are aggregated as per the standard FedAvg algorithm \cite{McMahan2017fedavg}, and, separately, using FedBN \cite{li2021fedbn} to keep client-specific BN parameters (cf. Sec.~\ref{sec:UnifiedModelTraining}).
+We also assess methods that do not rely on client-specific normalization layers: GN \cite{wu2018group}, IN \cite{ulyanov2016instance}, and NF \cite{zhuang2024fedwon}.
+To strengthen our findings, we tested the statistical significance of the main results for superiority or non-inferiority, as appropriate.
+A detailed analysis can be found in the Supplementary (Sec.~\ref{sup:sec:stats}).